Social Media Policy

 - publish or share colleagues’ personal information

-- publish or share private work-related contact information, e.g. phone numbers or similar information on social media.
-Publishing a work phone number or email that isn’t in the public domain can only be done with express permission from the DCITHS Media and Corporate Affairs Team
+- publish or share private work-related contact information, e.g. phone numbers or similar information on social media

-- publish or share client related information including any material deemed private or personal information.
-This includes client names, addresses, or photographs
+- publish or share stakeholder related information including any material deemed private or personal information, including names, contact details or photographs

-- publish or share details of transactions or engagements clients have with DCITHS unless this is expressly agreed in writing with a signed release form (e.g. media case studies)
+- publish or share details of transactions or engagements external partners have with DCITHS unless this is expressly agreed in writing with a signed release form (e.g. media releases, case study materials)

 - publish or share content that fails to meet reasonable community standards which could damage the reputation of the staff member or the organisation.